How to Cite a White Paper in APA

 Author Last Name, Initials, & Author Last Name, Initials.
 (Year).
 Title of the white paper [White paper].
 Publisher.
 URL

-In this case, Dempsey and McKenzie are the individual authors of the white paper.
-Their names are listed in the order they appear in the document, with initials following the surnames.
-The title is italicized, followed by the description “[White paper],” and the paper was published by the University of Toronto.
-The URL is provided to allow direct access to the white paper.
+Dempsey and McKenzie are authors of the white paper in this case.
+They are listed in the document order and their names are presented with surnames first and then initials.
+The title is italicized, and the label “[White paper],” is included, and it was published by the University of Toronto.
+The URL is provided to facilitate direct access to the white paper.

-Use Proper Formatting for Multiple Authors: When a white paper has up to 20 authors, list all their names in the reference entry, separating each name with a comma and using an ampersand (&) before the last author’s name.
-For works with more than 20 authors, list the first 19 authors followed by an ellipsis (…) and then the final author’s name.
+Standard Format for Multiple Authors: If a white paper has up to 20 authors, write down all of them in the reference entry, separating each name with a comma and the last one preceded by an ampersand (&).
+If the work has more than 20 authors, write down the first 19 authors, followed by an ellipsis (…), and then the name of the last author.

-Check for the Most Recent Version: When citing a white paper, confirm that you are referencing the most recent version of the document.
-White papers may undergo revisions or updates that change the content significantly.
-Always use the latest version to ensure the accuracy and relevance of the information being cited, which is particularly important for rapidly evolving topics.
+Check the Most Recent Version: If you are citing a white paper, ensure that you’re using the most current version of the paper.
+White papers may be revised or updated that significantly change the content.
+Only use the latest version to ensure the accuracy and relevance of the information that is being cited, particularly with rapidly evolving issues.

 Ensure Accuracy of the URL: Always verify that the URL included in your citation is accurate and leads directly to the white paper.
 Avoid using shortened URLs, as they may not provide a reliable link.
 Instead, provide the complete URL to ensure readers can access the original document without issues.